Extended mass and spheroidal deformation effects on epicyclic frequencies and periapsis shift in quasi-circular orbits: Epicyclic oscillations and periapsis shift in quasi-circular orbits

 \section{Epicyclic oscillations and periapsis shift in quasi-circular orbits}

 We consider the motion of a particle in the gravitational potential described by Eq.~\eqref{eq:Phiexp}.
 The Lagrangian per unit rest mass is given by

 where the dot denotes differentiation with respect to time.
-Since the coordinate $\phi$ is cyclic, the Euler-Lagrange equation for $\phi$ implies the conservation of angular momentum, yielding $R^2 \dot{\phi}=l$, where $l$ denotes the constant specific angular momentum.
-This conservation of angular momentum reduces the three-dimensional motion to an effective two-dimensional motion in the $R$-$z$ plane, which is described by the Hamiltonian
+Since the coordinate $\phi$ is cyclic, the Euler--Lagrange equation for $\phi$ implies the conservation of angular momentum, yielding $R^2 \dot{\phi}=l$, where $l$ denotes the constant specific angular momentum.
+This conservation of angular momentum reduces the 3D motion to an effective 2D motion in the $R$--$z$ plane, which is described by the Hamiltonian

 where $p_{R}$ and $p_z$ denote the conjugate momenta to $R$ and $z$, respectively, and

 which defines the effective potential.
 The first term on the right-hand side corresponds to the centrifugal potential.